-Where all this will lead?
-Will cheaper flights, higher incomes and worldwide affluence deteriorate the problem?
-How can we cope with the fact that natural resources are not evenly distributed and hence depleted at a fast pace?
-How will farmers modify their methods?
+Where will all this lead?
+Will climate change, cheaper flights, and higher incomes make the problem worse?
+How can we deal with the fact that natural resources are not evenly distributed and therefore depleting at a rapid rate?
+Will farmers modify their methods?
 There have been numerous water conflicts, though none of any importance in the last 50 years.
 How long until one appears?